Table of contents

 Although Johanna Lindsey’s books can never be mistaken for literary fiction, they were unapologetically light-hearted reads which were fun to enjoy.

 Not Acceptable in This Day and Age?

 A Johanna Lindsey romance was escapism in its purest form.
-She could take readers away to a desert oasis, a Norwegian fjord, to the rugged frontiers of the American West, or to the halls of Regency-era England.
+She could take readers away to a desert oasis, a Norwegian fjord, the rugged frontiers of the American West, or the halls of Regency-era England.
 They indulged in fantasies about gorgeous heroes.
-These men obsessed over women who demanded love, commitment, and respect, above all else.
+These men obsessed over women who demanded love, commitment, and respect above all else.

 Thankfully, not all modern readers see Lindsey’s books in a negative light.
 “Johanna’s strong, feminist heroines were revolutionaries in their own right — fighting for partnership, respect, and happily ever after,” author Sarah McLean has said.
 “These were heroines who captained their own fate… They lived fearlessly, fought passionately, and loved with abandon… And they inspired millions of us to do the same.”

 My Love for Lindseys